unarmedpuppy/homelab-ai/README.md

 On some router types, a custom DNS server cannot be set up.
 In that case, setting up AdGuard Home as a DHCP server may help.
 Otherwise, you should check the router manual on how to customize DNS servers on your specific router model.
 ```

+Sensor temp:
+I decided to go a bit further:

+Let's assume the temperature reported by BIOS is accurate.

+First I let my computer idle for couple of hours.
+Then I run sensors, quickly rebooted and check the CPU temperature from BIOS.

+sensors_min = 26.9
+bios_min = 47
+Then I run mprime torture test to heat up my machine.
+After a couple of hours, I run sensors, quickly rebooted and checked CPU temperature from BIOS.

+sensors_max = 52.5
+bios_max = 54 + 3 = 57 (I added a couple of degrees due to CPU cooling down a bit)
+With these figures I made the following equation:

+real_temp = bios_min + ((sensors_temp - sensors_min) * (bios_max - bios_min)) / (sensors_max - sensors_min)
+With the values I got from the above mentioned test, the equation is reduced to following:

+real_temp = (sensors_temp / 2.56) + 36.4921875
+I put the equation to configuration file /etc/sensors.d/k10temp.conf:

+chip "k10temp-*"

+   label temp1 "CPU Temp"

+   compute  temp1  (@/2.56)+36.4921875, (@-36.4921875)*2.56
+It's not exactly accurate, but close enough for me.